valkey-io/valkey-doc/topics/modules-api-ref.md

 context with certain modules APIs.
 If 'bc' is not NULL then the module will be bound to a blocked client, and it will be possible to use the `ValkeyModule_Reply*` family of functions to accumulate a reply for when the client will be unblocked.
-Otherwise the thread safe context will be detached by a specific client.
+Otherwise, the thread safe context will be detached by a specific client.

 To call non-reply APIs, the thread safe context must be prepared with: